 Regular meetings of the Trustees are generally held quarterly, while special meetings are called when necessary.
 Before each meeting, Trustees are furnished with an agenda and background materials relating to matters to be discussed.
-During 1994, there were six Board meetings.
-All Trustees attended at least 75% of the meetings, except Myles H. Tanenbaum who was absent from two meetings, and Michael R. Walker who was appointed as a Trustee in December 1994.
+During 1995, there were four Board meetings.
+All Trustees attended at least 75% of the meetings.